An honest and candid assessment of corporate legal, circa 2021

 Successful projects require consistency and focus.
 Real leadership therefore entails not only effective sponsorship of individual projects but also ruthless prioritizing among projects.
 Most projects must be done well to be worth doing at all, and doing them well is excruciatingly resource-intensive—so much so that only a few projects can be meaningfully pursued at a time.
 The requisite resources include subject matter experts (highly valued in legal) supported by allied professionals with diverse skill sets (particularly scarce in legal).

 Successful projects also often require removing these valuable, scarce individuals from day-to-day operations to focus on project work.
-Yet, as an article in this month’s Harvard Business Review on transformation the journey at the Australian arm of global law firm King & Wood Mallesons noted, “A recent cross-industry survey of more than 300 global leaders conducted by Innosight found that 72% felt that they needed to transform their core offering or business model.
+Yet, as an article in this month’s Harvard Business Review on the transformation journey at the Australian arm of global law firm King & Wood Mallesons noted, “A recent cross-industry survey of more than 300 global leaders conducted by Innosight found that 72% felt that they needed to transform their core offering or business model.
 The most pressing obstacle to success cited by this group was allocating enough resources to change efforts—an indication that their leadership teams lacked the conviction to take action.”
 M.A.
 Siren, Scott D. Anthony, & Utsav Bhatt, “Persuade Your Company to Change Before It’s Too Late,” Harv Bus Rev (Jan/Feb 2022).

 The default towards stasis is often stronger than the recognition that transformation is inevitable, eventually giving rise to a paradox with which the HBR article opens: